kdm9/Acanthophis/README.md

 # install acanthophis itself
 pip install acanthophis

-# generate boilerplate
+# generate a workspace.
+This copies all files the workflow will need to your workspace directory.
 acanthophis-init /path/to/someproject/

-# edit config.yml to suit your project
+# edit config.yml to suit your project.
+Hopefully this config file documents
+# all options available in an understandable fashion.
+If not, please raise an
+# issue on github.

 vim config.yml

 # run snakemake